Meet Our Administration Team

 Miss Viola holds certifications as a Principal, Supervisor, Teacher of the Handicapped, Teacher of English, and Teacher of Elementary Education.
 She currently resides in Asbury Park, New Jersey.

 (732) 382-0910 Ext.
 3194

 Mr. Kalikas has been a part of the Clark School District as a student athlete, teacher, coach, and now administrator since 1986.
 He became an English teacher and a coach at Arthur L.Johnson High School in 1999.
-In 2008, he was named Supervisor of Athletics, Health, and Physical Education for the Clark School District and he has worked in this capacity since.
+In 2008, he was named Athletic Director for the Clark School District and he has worked in this capacity since.
 Prior to that, Mr. Kalikas was employed as an English teacher and a coach with the Elizabeth School District and as a football coach at Keyport High School.
-He still resides in Clark with his wife, Noel, and his two sons.
+He still resides in Clark with his wife, Noel, and his three sons.

 CHRISTINE CASALE BROSKI, SUPERVISOR OF EDUCATIONAL INITIATIVES

 Christine Casale Broski joined the district in 2007 as a middle school language arts teacher at Carl H. Kumpf Middle School.
 During her time at Kumpf, Ms. Broski served as the advisor to the National Junior Honor Society as well.
 In addition to being named Teacher of the Year twice, she earned the distinction of Middle Level Educator of the Year by the New Jersey Association of Middle Level Education.